arpitsalt/omdena_rwanda_streamlit_app/README.md

 # Water Quality Prediction System

 This project is a water quality prediction system developed for Omdena's Rwanda Chapter.
 The system utilizes the Streamlit framework to provide an interactive user interface for predicting water quality in different locations.
+You can access the web app using this link: [Water Quality Prediction System](https://water-quality-prediction-app.streamlit.app)

 ## Project Overview